colleen547/sql-challenge/README.md

    2.)
 Data Analysis

-Note: If you hear the term "Data Modeling" in place of "Data Engineering," but they are the same terms.
-Data Engineering is the more modern wording instead of Data Modeling.

 <b>Data Modeling</b>
 - Inspect the CSVs and sketch out an ERD of the tables.
 Feel free to use a tool like http://www.quickdatabasediagrams.com.